 Low dissolved oxygen (DO) due to high levels of ammonia impair water quality in the Long Prairie River.
+The entire length of the river was listed as impaired in 2002.
 Low dissolved oxygen occurs primarily during low-flow conditions, when the volume and current of the water in the river are less than average.
 The MPCA hired a consultant to complete a modeling study of the Long Prairie River.
 Results from the TMDL study indicate that, with ammonia reductions, it is possible to meet the dissolved oxygen standard in the Long Prairie River during low flow conditions.
 The TMDL report was approved by the EPA on August 5, 2005.
-The Todd County Soil and Water Conservation District (SWCD) is now developing the implementation plan.

 Map and location

 The Long Prairie River flows approximately 100 miles from its headwaters at Lake Carlos to its outfall near Motley into the Crow Wing River, and eventually, to the Upper Mississippi River.

 The Long Prairie Dissolved Oxygen Implementation Plan 2007 was completed in 2007.
 Since that time, Todd County, along with other partners have received over $845,000 in Section 319 Grants, and have matched with cash or in-kind another $1.3 million.